-We are currently consuming coal energy at a rapid pace.
+We're using lots of coal.
 We need to focus on ways to make that consumption cleaner and more efficient.
-Clean coal and carbon capture and sequestration technologies offer such solutions.
-I hope that we can find ways to encourage the implementation of these technologies.
+And that's what clean coal and carbon capture and sequestration technologies are all about.

-More importantly, I hope that these technologies will be affordable and attractive to U.S. and global industry alike.
+We need these technologies to be affordable and attractive to U.S. and global industry alike.
 America can lead the way with technological innovation that can be easily integrated into existing coal plants worldwide.

-In addition, the research that will soon begin at the FutureGen site, and the construction of IGCC power plants, will be vital for pioneering and demonstrating the many benefits of clean coal and carbon capture and sequestration technologies for other countries.
+The Department of Energy's decision to restructure the FutureGen program raises questions about how our nation will maintain our leadership toward clean coal technologies.
+Without the research that was planned to begin at the FutureGen site, or the construction of a joint IGCC and carbon capture facility, I'm interested to know how DOE will encourage the many benefits of clean coal and carbon capture and sequestration technologies.